PrismarineJS/prismarine-realms/README.md

 #### getAddress()

-Gets the address for the Realm
+Gets the address for the Realm. *This endpoint on the Realms API can be very intermittent and may fail with error code 503.
+We retry the request maximum 5 times to help mitigate this*

 ```js
 const realm = await api.getRealm('1234567')